Care Home Information Packages

 - the qualifications of the staff

-The Information Package will also include information about the safety features of the care home, like whether it has a sprinkler system.
+The CHIP will also include information about the safety features of the care home, like whether it has a sprinkler system.
 It must also tell you whether there is a personal emergency response system, such as a call bell, and how it works.
-If there is no personal emergency response system, the Information Package must say this.
+If there is no personal emergency response system, the CHIP must say this.

-The Information Package also tells you if the care home has a complaint process, and if it does, how to make a complaint, and whether you can appeal a decision.
+The CHIP also tells you if the care home has a complaint process, and if it does, how to make a complaint, and whether you can appeal a decision.

-If your care home is a retirement home, your Information Package must include some other information.
+If your care home is a retirement home, your CHIP must include some other information.
 For example:

 - how many staff are on duty at night